-Rain to persist as storm weary Californians face evacuations
+California storms persist with deluges, mudslide threats

 Some miles down the coast another town, La Conchita in Ventura County, was ordered evacuated.
 A mudslide killed 10 people there in 2005.

-In Ventura County, the Ventura River reached its highest level on record at more than 25 feet (7.6 meters).
+In Ventura County, the Ventura River reached its highest level on record at more than 25 feet (8 meters) on Monday.
 Firefighters using helicopters rescued more than a dozen people trapped on an island in the surging waters.
+The water level quickly dropped to minor flood stage levels overnight.

 The storm also washed 3 feet (1 meter) of mud and rock onto State Highway 126, stranding a long line cars and big-rig trucks.
 Crews worked into the night to pull them free.

-In Los Angeles, a sinkhole swallowed two cars in the Chatsworth area on Monday night.
-Two people escaped by themselves and firefighters rescued two others who had minor injuries, authorities said.
+In Los Angeles, a sinkhole swallowed two cars Monday night in the Chatsworth area.
+Two people escaped by themselves, and firefighters rescued two others who had minor injuries, authorities said.

-Tens of thousands of people were without power, including some 17,000 late Monday night in the Sacramento area.
-The number of customers without service was down from more than 350,000 a day earlier after 60-mph gusts knocked majestic trees into power lines, the Sacramento Municipal Utility District said.

 The National Weather Service warned of a “relentless parade of atmospheric rivers” — long plumes of moisture stretching out into the Pacific that can drop staggering amounts of rain and snow.
 The precipitation expected over the next couple of days comes after storms last week knocked out power, flooded streets, and battered the coastline.